sidsaurav/git-commit-changer-batch/README.md

 # git-commit-changer-batch

-Run the following command on your git/github repo and do 'git push -f' for remote repo.
+Run the following script on your git/github repo and do 'git push -f' for remote repo.

 ```
 git filter-branch --env-filter '